rebecca1231/watchIt/README.md

 # watchIt
-It's works like nodemon...  but it's colorful!
+It works like nodemon...  but it's colorful!